mxro/maxrohde-web/content/posts/2016/2016-09-20-test-if-firebase-is-initialized-on-node-js-lambda/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Test if Firebase is Initialized on Node.JS / Lambda'
+date: '2016-09-20'
 categories:
-- javascript
+  - 'javascript'
-date: "2016-09-20"
 tags:
-- firebase
+  - 'firebase'
-- node-js
+  - 'node-js'
-title: Test if Firebase is Initialized on Node.JS / Lambda
 ---

 [Firebase](https://firebase.google.com/) is build on the assumption that it will only be initialized once.